statamic/docs/content/collections/extending-docs/control-panel.md

 </script>
 ```

 > You may of course change filenames and folder structure, and even your entire build process.
-The thing that's important is that the compiled files are imported using `Statamic::script()`
+The important thing is to compiled imported files with `Statamic::script()`